-2.13 In September 2015, the Fund's Investment adviser carried out an exercise through a questionnaire and interactive session to establish the investment beliefs of the PFP and this is summarised below.
-The PFP then undertook a further questionnaire concentrating on ESG factors in March 2018 another exercise will be carried out in 21/22.
+2.13 In October 2021, the Fund's Investment adviser carried out an exercise through a questionnaire and interactive workshop to establish the investment beliefs of the PFP and this is summarised below.
+The workshop also included a questionnaire on Responsible Investment (RI) which formed part of the review of the Fund's ISS.